Idol (Yoasobi song): Cover versions and other uses

 "Idol" has been covered by several other singers, musicians and idols, notably including singer and actress Airi Suzuki, who performed the song at TV Asahi YouTube program Dōga, Hajimete Mimashita on June 10, 2023, which accumulated ten million views as of September.
 Later, she included the song on the "Self-Cover Medley" of her performance at the 2023 Rock in Japan Festival in August.
 YouTuber Hikakin uploaded his parody music video for "Idol" on July 22, which replaced Ai Hoshino by himself.
-Dance group Avantgardey performed a routine to the song mashed up with the Japanese and English versions combined at the semi-final round of the 18th season of American talent show competition America's Got Talent.
+Dance company Avantgardey performed a routine to the song mashed up with the Japanese and English versions combined at the semi-final round of the 18th season of American talent show competition America's Got Talent.

 Rie Takahashi, who voiced Ai for the anime, covered "Idol" on November 26 at Ichigo Production Fan Thanksgiving 2023, and uploaded her cover's music video on February 2, 2024.
 Retired figure skater Marin Honda, wearing as Ai, performed Oshi no Ko-themed ice skate show, featuring "Idol", at the BISF25 × The World of Anime on January 28, 2025, at Ovision Ice Arena, Fukuoka.
-Other notable covers included Yuya Tegoshi, Ayaka Hirahara and Avantgardey, Aya Shimazu, Toshi, Junretsu, La Diva, NiziU, Me:I, Fruits Zipper, Candy Tune, Sweet Steady and Cutie Street, etc. In December 2024, "Idol" featured on a projection mapping created by Yukihiro Oka for the Tokyo Night & Light project at the exterior of the Tokyo Metropolitan Government Building No. 1.
+Other notable covers included Yuya Tegoshi, Eunha of Viviz, Jorin of 4Eve, Tim Henson of Polyphia, Ayaka Hirahara and Avantgardey, Aya Shimazu, Toshi of X Japan, Junretsu, La Diva, and NiziU, Me:I, Fruits Zipper, Candy Tune, Sweet Steady and Cutie Street, etc.

+In December 2024, "Idol" accompanied a projection mapping created by Yukihiro Oka for the Tokyo Night & Light project to display on the exterior of the Tokyo Metropolitan Government Building No. 1.
+The song appears in the racing game Forza Horizon 6 (2026), set in a fictionalized representation of Japan, as a track played on the fictional radio station Gacha City Radio.